Gurge44/customized-wordle/README.md

 A simple wordle built in html, css and javascript.
 Doesn't have animations.

 ## HOW TO USE
-download all files except readme.md put all downloaded files in one separate folder open that folder in visual studio code right click in the index.html code > open with live server (you need the live server extension) enjoy
+download all files except readme.md, put all downloaded files in one separate folder, open that folder in visual studio code, right click in the index.html code > open with live server (you need the live server extension), enjoy

 ## CHANGE THE AMOUNTS OF GUESSES YOU HAVE